rohitdalal0/Download-stock-photos-flicker/README.md

         # 5. Quantity of photos selection
         # 6. page jump option

-# Now your work is done, now follow my code and paster your api_key
+# Now your work is done, follow my code and paster your api_key

+# Try to understand, not just copy and paste!
 # APIs makes life easy!
 # Now It's easy to download photos by click!